baw-de/lomo/README.md

 ## Installation

-**LoMo** can be run using our [release binaries](https://github.com/baw-de/lomo/releases).
+**LoMo** can be run using our [released runtime images](https://github.com/baw-de/lomo/releases).
 Download and extract the ZIP or TAR.GZ archive depending on your operating system.
 On Windows you can execute `bin\lomo.bat` with a double click.
 On a UN*X system execute `bin\lomo`.

 To build **LoMo** from source a Java JDK 11+ (e.g. [Oracle OpenJDK](https://openjdk.java.net/)) is required.
 Make sure the environment variable`JAVA_HOME` is pointing to your JDK. **LoMo** is build and run using